-There are various pathways that will help you access get to Strokkur Geyser and over 40 other hot springs and mud pots that are within this region that has been documented since the 13th century.
+There are various pathways that will help you access Strokkur Geyser and over 40 other hot springs and mud pots that are within this region that have been documented since the 13th century.

 Located in New Zealand, the entire Rotorua region is a geothermal playground for people to enjoy.
-There are over a dozen lakes in the region that are heated by the geothermal zone, providing plenty of fuel for geysers to spray.
+Over a dozen lakes in the region are heated by the geothermal zone, providing plenty of fuel for geysers to spray.

-The cauldera is over 14 miles wide and offers the chance to enjoy sailing and even whitewater rafting.
-Much of the action occurs around the edges of the cauldera, but don’t miss Okere Falls either, which is a 23-foot drop that is routinely rafted over.
+The Cauldera is over 14 miles wide and offers the chance to enjoy sailing and even whitewater rafting.
+Much of the action occurs around the edges of the caldera, but don’t miss Okere Falls, a 23-foot drop routinely rafted over.

 #10.
 El Tatio

 Located in the Andes Mountains, this is one of the highest geyser fields in the world.
-There are over 80 geysers here that are active, which means it’s also one of the largest fields in the world.
+There are over 80 active geysers here, which means it’s also one of the largest fields in the world.

-It’s a major tourist attraction and would normally be ranked much higher but the fact that a mining consortium is exploring the fields and there is a lot of equipment in the field that harnesses the geothermal energy spoils the view.
+It’s a major tourist attraction and would generally be ranked much higher.
+Still, the fact that a mining consortium is exploring the fields and a lot of equipment in the field harnesses geothermal energy spoils the view.

 #11.
 Washoe Valley

-With a half dozen locations in the valley between Reno and Carson City, Nevada these hot springs offer the chance for hiking and exploration in a more rugged atmosphere than you’ll find in other places.
+With a half dozen locations in the valley between Reno and Carson City, Nevada, these hot springs offer hiking and exploration in a more rugged atmosphere than in other places.

 #12.
 California’s Old Faithful

 Except for the bubbling of the water that comes when there’s about to be an eruption, you can get right up to the edge of this geyser safely as it shoots water up to 100 feet into the air.
-There’s a petting zoo and picnic area on the grounds as well, but beware of the guard llamas!
+There’s a petting zoo and picnic area on the grounds, but beware of the guard llamas!

 #13.
 Ma’ln Hot Springs

-These springs are unusual in that the hot water does not come from deep beneath the earth, as it does with most natural hot springs.
+These springs are unusual because the hot water does not come from deep beneath the earth, as with most natural hot springs.
 Instead, the winter rains that fall on Jordan’s highlands provide it.

 The lake formed by the spring floods is 1,000 feet lower than sea level and is located in a unique underground river system that includes waterfalls originating from subterranean springs.